 '''

-dataworkspaces.kits.jupyter.is_notebook() \rightarrow bool Return true if this code is running in a notebook.
+dataworkspaces.kits.jupyter.get_step_name_for_notebook() \rightarrow Optional[str]

 '''

 Get the step name for a notebook by getting the path and then extracting the base name.
 In some situations (e.g. running on the command line via nbconvert), the notebook name is not available.
 We return None in those cases.